 - Ask the patient to point to where it is.
-Do they use a single finger or is it more diffuse?
-Visceral pain due to appendicitis may start around the umbilicus and move to the right iliac fossa (RIF).
+Note whether the patient uses a single finger or it is more diffuse.
+Visceral pain due to appendicitis may start around the umbilicus and move to the RIF.

-- Is there any radiation of the pain, eg back/groin (renal colic), shoulder (diaphragmatic irritation secondary to visceral perforation)?
+- Note whether there is radiation of the pain - eg, back/groin (renal colic), shoulder (diaphragmatic irritation secondary to visceral perforation).

 - Make a systematic enquiry:

-- Weight - stable?
-Any weight loss?
-(Probably more relevant in there is chronic left iliac fossa (LIF) pain when considering colorectal carcinoma.)
+- Weight - discuss whether this is stable.
+Ask whether there has been any weight loss (probably more relevant in chronic LIF pain when considering colorectal carcinoma.)

-- Last menstrual period, menstrual history, irregular vaginal bleeding and form of contraception?
+- Determine the timing of last menstrual period; enquire about menstrual history, irregular vaginal bleeding and form of contraception.

-- Urine - are any urinary symptoms present?
+- Urine - establish whether there are any urinary symptoms present.